 Lynda Cohen & Robert Grappel Recording Endowment

-We are pleased to announce that Bob Lewis is the recipient of the 2019 MLAG Recording Endowment.
-Look for a new CD by Bob to be released at the 2021 Gathering.
-Bob joins previous winners Doug Pratt, Judy Dugas, Michael Poole, Doug Stuart, Cory Goodrich, George Haig, Jody Kruskal and Muriel Powers.
+We are pleased to announce that George McCoy is the recipient of the 2021 MLAG Recording Endowment.
+Look for a new CD by George to be released at the 2022 Gathering.
+George joins previous winners Doug Pratt, Judy Dugas, Michael Poole, Doug Stuart, Cory Goodrich, George Haig, Jody Kruskal, Muriel Powers and Bob Lewis.

-Due to the postponement of the 2020 Gathering, there will be no endowment award in 2020.
-The Endowment Committee is now accepting applications for the 2021 award.
-The deadline for consideration in 2021 is June 1st, 2021.
+The Endowment Committee is now accepting applications for the 2022 award.
+The deadline for consideration in 2022 is May 15, 2022.
 Send your completed application to: Neal Walters, 12228 Hollowell Church Road, Greencastle, PA 17225.

 The Cohen/Grappel Recording Endowment, generously provided by Lynda Cohen and Robert Grappel and administered by MLAG, provides a yearly grant of up to $5,000.00 for recording autoharp music and issuing a CD by qualified players who are new to recording.
 If you have been intimidated by the cost and complexity of recording, here is your chance!
 Please read the Endowment Rules and Guidelines to see if you qualify and then fill out the Application Form.